beemobot/sugar/README.md

 <div align="center">
-    or gimbap, i was told.
+    or gimbap i was told.
 </div>

 ##

 Kimbap is an alternative module of Sugar for processing Chargebee subscriptions for Beemo.

-#### 🥱 Lazy

-Unlike the original Sugar, this uses a lazy way of handling the subscriptions which is done by first taking the following properties of the webhook (`{ id, event_type, subscription: { id } }`) before requesting the entire subscription using the Chargebee API (to save time from validating and parsing).

-#### 📖 Cancel-culture

-Kimbap handles cancellations by first storing the cancellation in the database (`server, ends_at, subscription_id`) and scheduling the cancellation internally before looking into the database to see if the cancellation is still valid and also looking into Chargebee to ensure we aren't somehow cancelling an active subscription before sending it over to Kafka.

-#### 🍾 Social

-Kimbap is lazy.
-Kimbap simply directs most of the handling to its friend, in particularly Tea, using Kafka and for various reasons (initialization, synchronization, etc.).
-All Kimbap does is talk to Chargebee, schedule stuff and talk to Tea.
+It handles specifically the webhook requests from Chargebee, collects the important information before sending off a Kafka message down for other modules to handle the change.

 #### 📦 Setup